Support and Development¶

 Once you’ve written the environment class and the template as described above, contributing the environments to the package involves the following:

-- Create a new branch of signac-flow based on the master branch.
+Create a new branch of signac-flow based on the main branch.

 While the signac-flow API is not considered stable yet (a 1.0 release has not been made), we apply the following deprecation policy: